thorfriisphd-rgb/IBAM-DALILite-Benchmarker/README.md

 | 6N67 | *Thermochaetoides thermophila* DSM 1495 | Bacterium / Thermotogota-related lineage | RNA ligase reference structure |

 The C12/IBAM-family structures are compared against RNA ligase reference structures to distinguish broad fold-level similarity from specific structural identity with canonical RNA ligases.
 The benchmark therefore includes both C12-vs-ligase comparisons and ligase-vs-ligase controls.
-1S68 and 2HVQ are both Tequatrovirus T4 RNA ligase 2 structures and are therefore not independent taxonomic comparators.
-They are retained as an internal ligase-vs-ligase positive-control pair, allowing the benchmark to compare C12/IBAM-vs-ligase scores against the level of structural similarity observed between closely related canonical RNA ligase structures.
+1S68 and 2HVQ are both Tequatrovirus T4 RNA ligase 2 structures, representing related reference structures from the same canonical RNA ligase family.
+They are retained as separate RNA ligase comparators but are not used as an internal 1S68-vs-2HVQ benchmark pair.

 ---